Eta and rho invariants on manifolds with edges: Existence of the APS and Cheeger-Gromov rho invariants

 Let us now consider the Cheeger-Gromov rho invariant on an admissible edge manifold $(M,g)$ and its Galois covering $\widetilde{M}$ with Galois group $\Gamma$ and fundamental domain $\mathscr{F}$.
 We continue in the notation of \S \ref{eta-galois-section} and consider the difference of the associated eta functions.

-By Proposition \ref{trace-class-Galois} the short time asymptotics of the trace for $e^{-tD^2}$ and the $\Gamma$-trace for $e^{-t\widetilde{D}^2}$ coincide.
+By Proposition \ref{trace-class-Galois} the short time asymptotics of the trace for $De^{-tD^2}$ and the $\Gamma$-trace for $\widetilde{D}e^{-t\widetilde{D}^2}$ coincide.
 Consequently we obtain the following result.

 \begin{thm} Assume $(M^m,g)$ is an edge manifold with an admissible edge metric and an edge singularity at $B^b$.
-Let $D$ be an allowable Dirac operator satisfying the geometric Witt condition.
+Let $D$ be an allowable Dirac-type operator satisfying the geometric Witt condition.
 Let $\widetilde{D}$ be its lift to the Galois covering $\widetilde{M}$.
-Then the rho function $\rho_\Gamma(D, s)$ is well-defined at $s=0$ and the corresponding Cheeger-Gromov rho invariant is defined by
+Then the rho function $\rho_\Gamma(D, s)$ is well-defined at $s=0$ and the corresponding Cheeger-Gromov rho invariant can be defined by

 \end{thm}